-6. Grasp the edge of the network expansion card.
-Align the notch on the gold edge of the card with the notch in the PCIe slot.
-Insert the network expansion card to the PCIe slot until it cannot go any further.
+- 7. Hold the network expansion card by grasping the edges.
+Align the notch on the network expansion card to the break in the PCIe slot.
+Fully insert the network expansion card to the expansion slot. - 8.
+Fasten screw to lock the card in.

-7. Fasten the screws.